A blue bird representing Twitter (Source: OpenClipart-Vectors, goo.gl/0KJS46, under CC0 Public Domain licence)

 -

-- backchannel conversation: during presentations or seminars, audiences can use a Twitter hashtag (introduced by the symbol #) to link together their comments, leading to a real-time backchannel discussion between audience members.
-This could also be of interest to other Twitter users who are unable to attend the live event.
+- backchannel conversation: during presentations or seminars, audiences can use a hashtag (introduced by the symbol #) to link together their questions and comments, leading to a real-time backchannel discussion between audience members.
+This could also be of interest to others who are unable to attend the live event.
 Indeed, it is very common nowadays for conferences to set up an official conference hashtag.
-Where an official hashtag has been set up, presenters may sometimes display a live feed of comments and questions on a screen at the front of the room, usually by using a second data projector; different presentation formats for such tweets can be found through services like Twitterfall and Visible Tweets.
-A similar backchannel approach can be used in the classroom to gather students’ questions and comments during a lesson.
+When an official hashtag has been set up, presenters may sometimes display a live feed of comments and questions at the front of the room, usually by using a second data projector and/or screen, and address them at appropriate intervals or at the end of the presentation.
+A similar backchannel approach can be used in the classroom to gather students’ questions and comments during a lesson, as an alternative to LMS or videoconferencing platform chat windows.

-- polling: Twitter can be effectively used as a polling service.
+- polling: a microblogging platform can be effectively used as a polling service.

-- building personal learning networks: by finding and following experts, colleagues and/or peers on Twitter, teachers and students can keep up with the latest developments in a given field of study or research, since many people use Twitter to focus primarily on their professional interests (see for example the Tweet Topic Explorer data visualisation of themes derived from keywords in Mark Pegrum’s Twitter stream in the image below).
-Twitter is thus used to spread information virally in many professional and academic contexts (as well as entertainment, social and commercial contexts).
-As a result, it’s a great platform on which to build a PLN.
-For ideas on educational and technological tweeters to follow, see the Twitter Feeds to Follow page of this website.
+- building personal/professional learning networks (PLNs): by finding and following experts, colleagues and/or peers on a microblogging platform or platforms, teachers and students can keep up with the latest developments in a given field of study or research, since many people use such platforms to focus primarily on their professional interests (see for example the data visualisation of themes derived from keywords in Mark Pegrum’s Twitter/X stream in the image below; note however that Mark switched from Twitter/X to Bluesky in 2025).
+Microblogging platforms can thus be used to spread information virally in many professional and academic contexts (as well as entertainment, social and commercial contexts) as part of a PLN.
+For ideas on education- and technology-focused Twitter/X, Mastdon and Bluesky accounts to follow, see the Feeds to follow page of this website.

-- quick updates: Twitter provides a channel through which students, parents or carers can receive quick educational or administrative updates from teachers or institutions, and where they can pose questions or send replies.
+- quick updates: a microblogging platform provides a channel through which students, parents, guardians or carers can receive quick educational or administrative updates from teachers or institutions, and where they can pose questions or send replies.

-- online communication: succinct self-expression through Twitter may form part of a literacy exercise for students.
-Twitter can underpin a number of different kinds of online interaction between students, ranging from collaborative story writing to cross-cultural pen pal partnerships.
+- online communication: succinct self-expression on a microblogging platform may form part of a literacy exercise for students.
+Such platforms allow a number of different kinds of online interaction between students, ranging from collaborative story writing to cross-cultural pen pal partnerships as part of collaborative online international learning (COIL) or virtual exchange (VE) initiatives.

-Visualisation of Mark Pegrum’s Twitter themes 2020 (Source: Tweet Topic Explorer, goo.gl/IrZZ6s)
+Visualisation of Mark Pegrum’s Twitter themes 2022 (Source: Tweet Topic Explorer, goo.gl/IrZZ6s; note that this tool no longer operates with the new Twitter/X)

-For more guidance on how to use Twitter in education, see the following:
+For more guidance on how to use microblogging platforms in education, see the following:

 -

-- 25 Ways Teachers Use Twitter in the Classroom (Tori Pakizer, 2016)
+- The Most Interesting Ways to Use Twitter in the Classroom (TeachThought, n. d.)

 Latest on Edublogs